3lucasrs/donate-pet/README.md

 # DonatePet
 ## About

-🐾 DonatePet - A simple pet adoption system that displays pets available for adoption, categorized as All, Dogs, Cats, and Fish.
+🐾 Donate-Pet - A simple pet adoption system that displays pets available for adoption, categorized as All, Dogs, Cats, and Fish.

 Project developed in order to practice what I am studying.